 NAPLES YACHT CLUB CHAPTER OF INTERNATIONAL ORDER OF THE BLUE GAVEL AWARDS SCHOLARSHIPS TO COLLIER COUNTY STUDENTS

-Dozens of students from schools across Collier County were awarded college scholarships this month by the Naples Yacht Club Chapter of the International Order of the Blue Gavel enabling them to proceed to college and further their education.
+Dozens of students from schools across Collier County were awarded college scholarships recently by the Naples Yacht Club Chapter of the International Order of the Blue Gavel enabling them to proceed to college and further their education.

-More than $90,000 in scholarships were presented to local high school seniors and members of Naples Yacht Club staff this year.
-In addition, a Florida state matched scholarship grant of $10,000 was awarded to First Generation Matching Grant Program students at Florida Gulf Coast University (FGCU).
-Since 1998, more than 500 local students have been awarded over $1.3 million in scholarships through this organization.
+The total amount also includes a Florida state matched scholarship grant of $10,000 that is awarded annually to First Generation Matching Grant Program students at Florida Gulf Coast University (FGCU) in Fort Myers.
+Since 1998, more than 500 local students have been awarded approximately $1.5 million in scholarships through this organization.

 The scholarship fund was established in 1997 as an organization of Past Commodores to help employees of the Naples Yacht Club and their families.
 Two years later, the fund changed its name in 1999 to the Naples Yacht Club Blue Gavel Scholarship Fund, Inc. and is now classified as a tax-exempt organization under the Internal Revenue Service.